 A covid-19 vaccination record rard will do in place of a negative covid-19 test result.
 The negative test result must be within 2 weeks of the course start date.

 Applicants who have met all the necessary requirements must meet for an orientation on the Friday preceding the course start date at 3 p.m..
 At the end of the course, students are awarded a certificate of completion.

-Tuition for the Human Growth and Development course is $950, which covers the cost of the class text book.
-There’s also a $25 non-refundable application fee and a 2.3% processing charge that applies to every transaction.
+Tuition for the Human Growth and Development course is $950 which includes the cost of the course textbook.
+There is a $25 non-refundable application fee and a 2.38% processing fee that applies to all card transactions.

 To speak with our admissions staff about this course, call or text (913) 708-8323 or stop by our facility at 10000 W 75th Street, Suite 241, Merriam, KS 66204.
 If you’ve made the decision to enroll, you may kickstart the enrollment process by clicking that button and register today.